Here to Support You

 Academic Support Center

 The Academic Support Center is here to support and guide you in achieving your educational and career goals.
 We are committed to providing you with the services and resources to meet program and course entrance requirements, gain or maintain employment, achieve personal goals or prepare for the GED/HSED exams to maximize your full academic potential.
 Support is student-centered, accessible, inclusive, and free of charge!
+Read more about the services below.

 "Success is really dictated on the person’s perception of themselves and their attitude.
 It doesn’t have to happen right out of high school.
 When you’re ready for what it is that you want, focus on it and it’s yours."